 In the world of science, we all know the importance of comparing apples to apples and yet many people, especially beginners, have a tendency to overlook feature scaling as part of their data preprocessing for machine learning. …

-Actuarial Science Student & Aspiring Data Scientist
+Actuarial Science Graduate & Data Scientist